This 3-day paddling guide to one of my favorite multi-day excursions in the Canadian Rockies will make you familiar with all the logistics.

 Day 2: Fisherman’s Bay to Coronet Creek

-After a sunrise at Spirit Island, and a hearty breakfast back at camp, continue south a further 8 km to the Coronet Creek campground.
+After sunrise at Spirit Island, and a hearty breakfast back at camp, continue south a further 8 km to the Coronet Creek campground.

 Once you see it with your own eyes you will understand what I am talking about.
-The campground lies on the right hand side, just past the Coronet Creek intake.
+The campground lies on the right-hand side, just past the Coronet Creek intake.

-Maligne lake is the second largest glacially fed lake in the world and it’s here, between Spirit Island, one of the best places in Jasper to take some killer photographs, and Coronet Creek, that you’ll see the waterfalls gushing from glaciers falling effortlessly into the lake.
+Maligne Lake is the second-largest glacially-fed lake in the world and it’s here, between Spirit Island, one of the best places in Jasper to take some killer photographs, and Coronet Creek, that you’ll see the waterfalls gushing from glaciers falling effortlessly into the lake.

-Day 3 & 4: Coronet Creek Campground to the Boat Ramp
+Day 3 & 4: Coronet Creek Campground to the boat ramp

 If you are strong enough and have limited time here in the mountains, consider paddling back to the boat launch on the last day, making this a 3-day excursion.

 Once at Coronet Creek there is a 16km/5 hour return Henry Macleod Trail that will take you away from the water and toward some of the glacial moraines in the area.

-If you do decide to paddle back the 21 kilometre in a single day, account for around 6 to 8 hours.
-The last time I did this excursions I managed to paddle back in just 4 hours, but I admit that the speed my partner and I were paddling was monumental.
+If you do decide to paddle back the 21 kilometers in a single day, account for around 6 to 8 hours.
+The last time I did this excursion I managed to paddle back in just 4 hours, but I admit that the speed at my partner and I were paddling was monumental.